Post Navigation

 Years later, she moved to the United States and eventually got married.
 She still attended the Jehovah Witness church services but it became a source of tension in her marriage.
 Whenever she came home from church, she and her husband would get into an argument.
 Finally, she stopped going to the church meetings completely and eventually lost all interest in religion.

 In 1973, she and her husband moved to Scotland due to his new work assignment.
 While in Scotland, she became very ill.
-Tests revealed that she had adhesions which required surgery.
+Tests revealed that she had adhesions (internal scar tissue) which required surgery.
 The surgery went smoothly and she was discharged after spending one week in the hospital.
 However, it wasn’t long before she became ill once again.
 A strange feeling of numbness came over her and she feared that she might be having a stroke.
 She was hospitalized once again and had to have another operation in which three feet of her intestines were remove.

 In two weeks’ time, the woman had two surgeries.
 After the second surgery, the doctors discovered that a leakage in her intestines had occurred.
 Because she was too weak to have a third operation, the doctor hoped that the problem would be corrected without any intervention.
 Unfortunately, things went from bad to worse.